 Abdominal Injuries

-Abdominal pain is pain felt anywhere from below your ribs to your pelvis.
+Abdominal injuries bring pain anywhere from below your ribs to the pelvis.
 The abdomen is the site of many vital organs including the stomach, liver, bowel and reproductive organs.
 There are also major blood vessels in the abdomen.
-Serious causes of abdominal pain include appendicitis and pregnancy problems.
+Serious causes of abdominal injuries and pain include appendicitis and pregnancy problems.
 However, most abdominal pain is harmless and goes away without surgery.

 The Rectus abdominis muscle is the long muscle in the middle of the abdomen, otherwise known as the 'six-pack'.
 Pain can arise from the attachment of the Rectus abdominis muscle at the upper margin of the pubic region.